kubermatic/kubeone/examples/terraform/aws-dualstack/README.md

 # AWS Dualstack Quickstart Terraform configs

-The AWS Dualstack Quickstart Terraform configs can be used to create the needed infrastructure for a Kubernetes HA cluster with dualstack (IPv4+IPv6) support.
+The AWS Quickstart Terraform configs can be used to create the needed infrastructure for a Kubernetes HA cluster with dualstack (IPv4+IPv6) support.
 Check out the [Creating Infrastructure guide][docs-infrastructure] to learn more about how to use the configs and how to provision a Kubernetes cluster using KubeOne.